 But of course hue provides pretty gross chunks of information: blue is notoriously variable.
 While Munsell’s numerical system for hues improves on this, the more subtle problems of value and chroma remain.
-(When I used to teach a lot of 2-dimensional design to first year students, I felt that I had done a bang-up job at teaching color if they left the course really understanding the difference between value and chroma.)

 Value for Munsell runs vertically, like a core sample through the middle of the earth.
 The hue circle rings the neutral core like a hula hoop.
 The neutral colors are black (at the bottom) white (at the top) and a stack of grays between the two.
 Values also have numerical coefficients, which are expressed as the numerator of a fraction following the hue notation.
 Values also run from 0 up to 10 (literally), but both extremes are theoreticals, so only 1 through 9 are used.

 Chroma values run out from the neutral core to the hue circle to fill out the structure.
 A given hue has a leaf, or slice that runs from the dullest possible version of the color at a given value out to its most saturated version at that value.